Opportunities exist to undertake Apprenticeships in three trades: machinery, electrical maintenance and instrument.

 - Self-motivation, to ensure college deadlines are met, and an inquiring mind

-5 GCSEs, grades A-C/9-4 (achieved or predicted), including maths*, English Language* and Science, or the equivalent.
+5 GCSEs at grades A*-C/9-4 achieved/predicted (or equivalent), including maths, English Language and a science.

-- Year 1 will be full time at SETA (the Southampton Engineering Training Association) completing practical training in the first year, plus study towards a technical Certificate
+Year 1 will be full time at SETA (the Southampton Engineering Training Association) completing practical training in the first year, plus study towards a technical Certificate.
+Years 2 and 3 based at the Fawley Refinery working towards an Apprenticeship standard.